auloin/ui-tech-test/README.md

 ### When you're ready with the test

 1. Make sure you have commited and pushed all your changes
 2. Initiate a Pull Request on GitHub.
-I'll review your PR and use it as a place to comment the results of the test
+I'll review your PR and add comments to your code.

 Good luck 💪🏻